Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 An investigation launched after a deadly Florida crash involving a foreign truck driver who made an illegal U-turn on Aug.
 12 found what Duffy called significant failures in the way all three states are enforcing rules that took effect in June after one of President Donald Trump's executive orders.
 He said the department was also already reviewing how states were enforcing the rules before the crash.

-Truckers are supposed to be disqualified if they can't demonstrate English proficiency and Duffy said the driver involved in the crash that killed three should not have ever been given a commercial driver's license because of his immigration status.
-But the crash has become increasingly political with the governors of California and Florida criticizing each other and Duffy highlighting the Trump administration's immigration concerns in interviews.
+Truckers are supposed to be disqualified if they can't demonstrate English proficiency, and Duffy said the driver involved in the crash should not have been given a commercial driver's license because of his immigration status.
+The crash has become increasingly political, with the governors of California and Florida criticizing each other and Duffy highlighting the administration's immigration concerns in interviews.

 “This is about keeping people safe on the road.
 Your families, your kids, your spouses, your loved ones, your friends.
 We all use the roadway, and we need to make sure that those who are driving big rigs — semis — can understand the road signs, that they’ve been well trained,” Duffy said.